NikitaKarmakarP/Algo-Camp/README.md

 # Algo-Camp
+**"Unlocking the Power of Functional Programming: Dive into JavaScript with practical examples and intuitive concepts.**

+**"✨ Welcome to Algo-Camp! 🚀 Learn, Code, and Master JavaScript with fun and practical examples! 🌟"**

 # Here I upload all the documents al the code which I learn from algo camp
 # 1) Higher Order fn
 - **These are functions that depends & operate an other fn**